Gadget Reporter

 Usually, when multiple devices are used in the home, the internet speed is equally shared with everyone.

 As a result, you experience delayed load time or buffering.
-In addition, there are chances that your wifi might be used by your neighbors or unknown people near your home that decrease wifi performance.
+In addition, there are chances that your wifi might be used by your neighbors or unknown people near your home which decrease wifi performance.

 Since multiple people are using the internet, it disrupts the wifi connection.